 The American Public Works Association (APWA) serves professionals in all aspects of public works—a fact that sets it apart from other organizations and makes it an effective voice of public works throughout North America.
 With a worldwide membership more than 30,000 strong, APWA includes not only personnel from local, county, state/province, and federal agencies, but also private sector personnel who supply products and services to those professionals.

 The American Water Works Association is an international, nonprofit, scientific and educational society dedicated to providing total water solutions assuring the effective management of water.
 Membership includes over 3,900 utilities that supply roughly 80 percent of the nation’s drinking water and treat almost half of the nation’s wastewater.
 Total memberships represent the full spectrum of the water community: public water and wastewater systems, environmental advocates, scientists, academicians, and others who hold a genuine interest in water, our most important resource.
-Among our members are Paul Thom, regional director, who serves on their MAC committee.
+Among our members are Jack Schaller, president; vice presidents, Yvonne Bland and Bill Driskill; as well as our regional vice presidents.
+Paul Thom, regional director, serves on their MAC committee.

 The Associated General Contractors of America (AGC) is the leading association for the construction industry.
 AGC represents more than 26,000 firms, including over 6,500 of America’s leading general contractors, and over 9,000 specialty-contracting firms.
 Core & Main’s Don Taylor, regional vice president, is a member.

 The Design-Build Institute of America (DBIA) is committed to demonstrating how the design-build process saves money, saves time and ensures accountability on construction projects by bringing designers and builders to the table on day one.
-Among our members are Bob Vicini, national sales director and Jeff McCord, national accounts manager.
+Among our members are Bob Vicini, national sales director and Yvonne Bland, vice president.
 Brian Coryell is an active registered DBIA certified Core & Main associate.

 The International Erosion Control Association (IECA) is a non-profit, member organization that provides education, resource information and business opportunities for professionals in the erosion and sediment control industry.
 Members represent over 30 countries and 22 fields of professional practice.
 IECA’s diverse membership supplies a unique network of specialists who can solve a broad range of problems caused by soil erosion and its by-product—sediment.